jpda/jpda.github.io/_posts/2014-12-11-TenantDbContext-for-Table-Storage-3e35a5f8e55e.md

 I decided to build one that uses table storage.
 You’ll need a few things

-a) the source
+* the source

-b) update your web.config to indicate the issuer registry type
+* update your web.config to indicate the issuer registry type

-The VS solution is on github here: [https://github.com/johndandison/net-table-issuer-registry](https://github.com/johndandison/net-table-issuer-registry)
+The VS solution is on github here: [https://github.com/jpda/net-table-issuer-registry](https://github.com/jpda/net-table-issuer-registry)

 It’s dependent upon Azure configuration and Azure storage.
 Licensed under MIT, if you find it useful I’d just ask you drop me a line and let me know what neat thing you’re working on!